Let’s Take a Look at SEO Trends: How to Rank Higher in 2021

 In case you’re new to the concept, Search Engine Optimization (SEO) refers to a series of techniques for helping your site rank higher in search results.
 It’s an integral aspect of everyday work for most developers and content creators and looks poised to remain so for years to come.

 There is no shortage of ways you can improve SEO on your website.
-General considerations include making sure its loading times are kept to a minimum, using the best SEO tools such as SEMrush and Google’s Keyword Planner, and regularly performing keyword research to tailor your posts to match people’s search queries.
+General considerations include making sure its loading times are kept to a minimum, for example, and performing keyword research to tailor your posts to match people’s search queries.

-To help you get a head-start on optimizing your content in the new year, we’re now going to take a look at some of the SEO trends that will be worth paying attention to in 2020.
-We’ll also give you some tips on how to adapt your content and strategy to take advantage of those trends.
+To help you get a head-start on optimizing your content, we’re now going to take a look at some of the SEO trends that will be worth paying attention to in 2021.
+We’ll also give you some tips on adapting your content and strategy to take advantage of those trends.
 Let’s jump right in!

 1. Prepare Your Site for Voice Search